Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 The renormalization of $J^{\mu\nu}_B$ and $\bar{J}^{\mu\nu}_B$ is more involved than the quark case, as they can mix with other composite operators of the same or less dimensions.
 In DR, BRST symmetry allows $J^{\mu\nu}_B$ to mix with~\cite{Dorn:1986dt,Zhang:2018diq}

 Their renormalization matrix is given by~\cite{Dorn:1986dt}

-where $J_{2B}^{\mu\nu}$ is gauge invariant, whereas $J^{\mu\nu}_{3B}$ is gauge dependent and proportional to the equation of motion (EOM) for the auxiliary field.
+where $J_{2B}^{\mu\nu}$ is gauge invariant while $J^{\mu\nu}_{3B}$ is gauge dependent and proportional to the equation of motion (EOM) for the auxiliary field.
 The Green's functions of the EOM operator will result in a $\delta$-function,

 which only contributes a contact term $\delta(z)$ after integrating over the auxiliary fields.
 As long as $z\neq0$, such mixing vanishes in all Green's functions of $O^B_g(z)$, so we can ignore the mixing between $J^{\mu\nu}_{B}$ and $J^{\mu\nu}_{3B}$ in the renormalization of $O^B_g(z)$.
 At $z=0$, $O^B_g(z)$ becomes a local operator and is known to mix with BRST-exact and EOM operators~\cite{Collins:1994ee}, whose renormalization can be performed in the standard way.